 Dr Naomi Hammond

-Naomi is an early career researcher with a strong academic record that includes over 40 publications, numerous scholarships and awards, and funding totalling over AU$6 million.
-Naomi’s PhD examined knowledge translation of fluid resuscitation research into critical care practice.
-Naomi’s main research interests include fluid resuscitation, fever management, TRIPS, health economics, sepsis and long-term outcomes post critical illness.
-Naomi has experience supervising and mentoring medical trainees, nursing staff, PhD, Masters and medical students in both the clinical and academic environment.
+Naomi is an early career researcher with a strong academic record that includes over 40 publications, numerous scholarships and awards, and funding totaling over 6Million AUD.
+Naomi’s Ph.D. examined knowledge translation of fluid resuscitation research into critical care practice.
+Naomi’s main research interests include fluid resuscitation, fever management, TRIPS, health economics, sepsis, and long-term outcomes post-critical illness.
+Naomi has experience supervising and mentoring medical trainees, nursing staff, Ph.D., Masters and medical students in both the clinical and academic environment.

 Additional to Naomi’s academic portfolio, she also has extensive clinical trials operational management experience including finance, regulatory processes, personnel, project and program management in a clinical and NGO environment.